AlamarW/Vencry/README.md

 # Vencrys
-Pronounced (Ven-Chris) is a fine-grained CSV/TSV file encryption using ECDSA encryption.
+Pronounced (Ven-Chris) is a fine-grained CSV/TSV file encryption using AES-192 encryption.